thundra-io/thundra-aws-workshop/content/_index.md

 ---
-title: "Test Observability with Thundra Foresight"
+title: "Application Monitoring with Thundra APM"
 chapter: true
 weight: 1
 ---

-# Test Observability with <br> Thundra Foresight
+# Monitoring Serverless Applications with <br> Thundra APM

 ### Welcome

-In this workshop you will learn why monitoring your tests matters and how Thundra Foresight elevates your ability to overcome issues that are normally out of your sight.
+In this workshop, you will learn to monitor serverless applications using Thundra APM.
+By modifying the AWS SAM template of Thundra's demo application, we will deploy this app and see what we are able to do with Thundra APM.

 ### Learning Objectives

-- Deploy an example app Serverless app to AWS
+- Understanding the demo application's flow.
-- Replay your code execution using Thundra APM
+- Integrating Thundra APM to demo app by using AWS-SAM configuration.
-- Understand why Chaos Engineering matters and how Thundra helps you to implement
+- Deploy the application that integrated with APM to AWS.
-- Be able to see an end-to-end trace chart of your integration tests
+- Monitor your application from the APM console, trigger your functions, explore statistics, etc.

 {{% notice warning %}}
 <p style='text-align: left;'>